AsutoshRath2004/Vital/README.md

 # Project Overview

-Vital is an AI powered nutritional recommendation website___
+Vital is an AI-powered nutritional recommendation website that helps users discover dietary supplements tailored to their individual needs, using personal health data and natural language inputs.

 ## Motivation
 The cost of healthcare has been on the rise in this day and age, and your health has been the most valuable asset you own.
 Eating healthy and having a good sleep schedule is effective for preventing illness, but as people get busier, it has become more difficult to maintain your health.
 That is why it is essential for people to take dietary supplements.
 But how do people know what the best supplements are for them?
 They can ask a doctor, but the doctor might miss some information.